etrepum/persistent-ssu2015/slides.md

 * Is it easy to use correctly?
 * Does it cheaply enforce its invariants?
-* Can it be used concurrently without locking?
+* Can I use it in a referentially transparent manner?

 # Time Travel